nyakasko/ZED_2_change_detection/README.md

  - Get the latest [ZED SDK and CUDA](https://www.stereolabs.com/developers/release/)
  - Note, the ZED SDK installer automatically installs the necessary CUDA version.
 During the development of this program, `ZED SDK for Windows 10` version `3.5.0` and `CUDA` version `11.1` were used.
 The program was developed and compiled using `Visual Studio 2019`.
  - Check the [Documentation](https://www.stereolabs.com/docs/)
- - In order to make sure the ZED SDK has been installed properly: try running one of the sample tutorial codes found [here](https://github.com/stereolabs/zed-examples).
+ - In order to make sure the ZED SDK has been installed properly, please try building and running one of the sample tutorial codes found [here](https://github.com/stereolabs/zed-examples).

 ## Dependencies